-Included in the FY24 Budget is a low cost enhancement to the City's communication portfolio: the text to government service that allows residents to text questions or concerns and staff to respond from their computers thereby easily archiving the communication in accordance with public records laws.
-The largest remaining gap in communications is the details of Council and board meetings/workshop details.
+Included in the FY24 Budget is a low cost enhancement to the City's communication portfolio: a text to government service that allows residents to text questions or concerns and staff to respond from their computers thereby easily archiving the communication in accordance with public records laws.
+The largest remaining gap in communications is the details of Council and board meetings/workshops.
 While the agenda packets are placed on the City's website, presentations and discussions of issues are not captured in the official minutes (minutes are designed to be concise action oriented records and not verbatim transcripts).
 Cost effectively providing that information in accordance to Council's communications preferences to people who cannot attend public meetings is a challenge.
-Staff will continue to seek innovative low cost communication enhancement to address this gap.
+Staff will continue to seek innovative low cost communication enhancement capabilities to address this gap.

-Succession Planning
+Succession planning

 Within the next 5-7 years, the City could see up to half the current Executive Leaders retire.
 As a small lean organization, most of the departments do not have depth of management where one or more employees gain management responsibilities enabling smooth transitions when the Executive Leader retires.
-Succession planning is often viewed as a cure all for smaller organization, however, in my opinion, too early of a commitment to the person "next in line" can often stifle creativity and exclude the importing of new ideas and perspectives when a position is filled from the outside.
+Succession planning is often viewed as a cure all for smaller organizations, however, in my opinion, too early of a commitment to the person "next in line" can often stifle creativity and exclude the importing of new ideas and perspectives when a position is filled from the outside.
 Likewise, documenting everything a leader does in standard operating procedures works well in theory but often fails to capture the intrigues of multi-faceted responsibilities of a leadership position.
 One often overlooked option to bridge an unexpected vacancy in a leadership position is the temporary employment of retired or unemployed city management professionals.
-Hence, while I do not anticipate a retirement of an Executive Leader in the near future, the reader should take solace in the many options available to the City when the retirement notices are submitted in the future.
+Hence, the reader should take solace in the many options available to the City when the retirement notices are submitted in the future.